MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/batch-group-policy-assignment-edu.md

 **I'm not familiar with PowerShell for Teams.
 Where can I learn more?**

-For an overview of using PowerShell to manage Teams, see [Teams Powershell overview](teams-powershell-overview.md).
+For an overview of using PowerShell to manage Teams, see [Teams PowerShell overview](teams-powershell-overview.md).
 For more information about the cmdlets used in this article, see:

 - [New-CsGroupPolicyAssignment](https://docs.microsoft.com/powershell/module/teams/new-csgrouppolicyassignment)
 - [Get-CsGroupPolicyAssignment](https://docs.microsoft.com/powershell/module/teams/get-csgrouppolicyassignment)